I'm the author of two golf books.

-My new book, DRAW IN THE DUNES: The 1969 Ryder Cup and the Finish That Shocked the World, will publish on September 9, 2014, from Thomas Dunne Books, an imprint of St. Martin's Press.
+My new book, DRAW IN THE DUNES: The 1969 Ryder Cup and the Finish That Shocked the World, published on September 9, 2014, from Thomas Dunne Books, a division of St. Martin's Press.
 It includes a foreword by Jack Nicklaus and Tony Jacklin, the central characters in a drama that culminates in a famous act of sportsmanship.
 DRAW IN THE DUNES was nominated for The Herbert Warren Wind Book Award, a United States Golf Association award that recognizes outstanding contributions to golf literature.

 [Video: I read from DRAW IN THE DUNES.]

 "Neil Sagebiel brings the memorable tournament to life…Mr. Sagebiel's narrative is strongest when he reports the hole-to-hole proceedings, which is all the more remarkable since only three minutes of television footage were archived.
 He teases out drama and puts the reader on the green."

 "I have devoured it in two sittings, finishing at 2:30 a.m. today ....
 Couldn't put it down."